Join me!

 Numbered stepping stones making a garden path

 It wasn’t long before I regretted my decision to remove the roses.
 Along my healing journey, I learned all about the herbal properties of roses.
-And when I realized just how amazing they were beside their beauty, I fell in love.
+And when I realized just how amazing they were besides their beauty, I fell in love.

 Roses make for beautiful cut flowers, and they taste like delicate summer.
 They are extremely forgiving to grow and take well to hard pruning.